Sri Sathya Sai

 Sri Sathya Sai Sarla Memorial Hospital, a health care initiative by Prashanthi Balamandira Trust, is in Muddenahalli village, Chikkaballapur district, in the state of Karnataka.
-This multi-speciality hospital and birthing center is a true temple of healing for the rural poor.
+This multi-specialty hospital and birthing center is a true temple of healing for the rural poor.

 A unique aspect of the Sri Sathya Sai Sarla Memorial Hospital is that it is soon to grow into the first of its kind, totally free of cost, medical college which will produce doctors, nurses and paramedics while offering post-graduate specialized training opportunities.
-This multi-specialty training and teaching facility will include a 460-bed medical complex which will provide treatment to all completely free of cost.
+This multi-specialty training and teaching facility will include a 460-bed medical complex that will provide treatment to all completely free of cost.

 Sri Sathya Sai